gravi-ctrl/homelab-blueprint/README.md

 ### Phase 3: Finalize

-*   **Verify Paths:** Most if not all of the scripts are working through crontabs.
+*   **Verify Paths:** Most, if not all, of the scripts are working through crontabs.
 Just make sure the paths of the scripts are matching the ones in crontabs.
 *   **Reboot:**
     ```bash
     sudo reboot